henrygoodman/advent-of-code/README.md

 https://adventofcode.com/2022

-Tracking my solutions for the advent of code :)
+Tracking my solutions for the advent of code 2022.
-Will probably be written all in Python
+Will probably be written all in Python.